 KA.FormatPrivate is defined in §5.4.4.1 'Key Agreement' on p.
-30.
+32.

-Note: For addresses on the production network, the lead bytes and encoded length cause the first four characters of the Base58Check encoding to be fixed as "ZiVK".
-For the test network, the first four characters are fixed as "ZiVt".
+Note: For addresses on Mainnet, the lead bytes and encoded length cause the first four characters of the Base58Check encoding to be fixed as "ZiVK".
+For Testnet, the first four characters are fixed as "ZiVt".